 Screenshot - Use this button to save a screenshot of the Detailed Signal Information.
-Screenshots are saved to the unit in .png format using an automatically generated file name based on a header specified by the user (see page 43).
-The captured screenshot can be viewed on the ANDRE using the Image Viewer (see page 44) or the file can be accessed directly by connecting the ANDRE to a PC (see page 30).
+Screenshots are saved to the unit in .png format using an automatically generated file name based on a header specified by the user (see page 38).
+The captured screenshot can be viewed on the ANDRE using the Image Viewer (see page 39) or the file can be accessed directly by connecting the ANDRE to a PC (see page 27).

-Detailed Band Info - The ANDRE is able to provide information about the frequency band that a signal might be a part of.
+Detailed Band Info - The ANDRE can provide information about the frequency band that a signal might be a part of.
 This information contains known regulatory or other uses of given frequency bands.
-To ensure accuracy for your given location, be sure to set the ITU region (see page 41).
-This information also appears as part of the detailed signal information window (the lines "ITU", "Wireless", "Other Details", and "FCC"), but due to space constraints the complete description may fail to display.
-Hit the Detailed Band Info button, to open up an additional dialog with complete descriptions of the band information.
+To ensure accuracy for a given location, be sure to set the ITU region (see page 36).
+This information also appears as part of the detailed signal information window (the lines "ITU", "Wireless", "Other Details", and "FCC"), but due to space constraints, the complete description may fail to display.
+Hit the Detailed Band Info button, to open an additional dialog with complete descriptions of the band information.

 Unlock / Lock - Use this button to lock the signal to the signal list or to unlock the signal.
 A user setting determines the max number of signals to track with only the strongest signals staying on the list and the weaker signals falling off after the max number of signals is reached.
 If a signal is locked, it will not drop off the signal list regardless of the signal level or the number of signals on the list.
-The text on this button indicates the current status of the signal, "locked" - unlocked".
+The text on this button indicates the current status of the signal, "locked" or "unlocked".

-Signal Type - You can tag signals with 3 different designations: "Unknown" 2007, "Friendly" 2007, and "Threat" 2007.
+Signal Type - Signals can be tagged with 3 different designations: "Unknown", "Friendly", and "Threat".
 Use this button to change the designation.
 With each tap, the designation will cycle through the three available types.